fooplugins/foogallery/README.txt

 Please update in order to for FooGallery to work in WP 5.5+!

 == Changelog ==

+= 1.9.48 =
+* Date Updated : 2021-11-01
+* New : Added global Custom JS & CSS settings which are included for all galleries
+* New : Added global language settings which apply to all galleries
+* Update : Updated All-in-one SEO support to work with AIOSEO v4
+* Update : FooGallery client side 1.4.25
+* Update : updated WPML compatibility to account for new language settings
+* Fix : image URL's with spaces - always ensure image URL's are escaped
+* Fix : fixed PHP warning on activation
+* Test : tested PHP8 support!
+[//]: # fs_premium_only_begin
+* New : Added EXIF feature whereby you can showcase the image metadata in your galleries
+[//]: # fs_premium_only_end

 = 1.9.47 =
 * Date Updated : 2020-16-10